Blog

 What is the aim of a digital shelf analytics?

 For example, you might see that your products have great visibility and are getting plenty of traffic.
-But they are missing the most up-to-date product images.
-And as a result, are not converting that traffic into sales as efficiently as they could.
+But, they are missing the most up-to-date product images and as a result are not converting that traffic into sales as efficiently as they could.

-In this case the action would be to update the product images to increase conversion, and therefore increase revenue.
+In this case, the action would be to update the product images to increase conversion, and therefore increase revenue.

 The key to this example is that the data drove an action that led to an increase in revenue.